andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/1 Files.md

 - [ ] How can you check if a file is currently open or closed?
 How can you check if you can currently read from/write to a file?
 - [ ] How can you read data from a file?
 What are the different options and how do they work?
 - [ ] How can you write data to a file?
 What are the different options and how do they work?
-- [ ] Explain the file pointer and why it is important?
+- [ ] Explain the file pointer and why it is important.
 - [ ] Explain the method `tell()` in your own words.
 - [ ] Explain the method`seek(offset, whence)` in your own words.
 - [ ] You want to use `seek(offset, 0)` with a file in text mode (so you can only use relative position from the start).
 You know the total length/size of the file.
-Using this, how can you read only the last 10 characters of the file.
-Also, how can you go ahead 5 characters from your current position, no matter where your current position is.
+Using this, how can you read only the last 10 characters of the file?
+Also, how can you go ahead 5 characters from your current position, no matter where your current position is?